junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 In using epinephrine, be careful never to give more than the recommended amount.

-## FOR ALLERGIC REACTIONS AND VOMITING: THE ANTIHISTAMINES
+## FOR ALLERGIC REACTIONS AND VOMITING: Antihistamines

 Antihistamines are medicines that affect the body in several ways: